Ladakh on Holiday

 Explore the gorgeous town of Leh and its beautiful stopovers.
 Most prominent among them is the Leh Palace.
 The ruins of this 350-year-old, 9 storey high Palace offer a breath-taking view of the city of Leh and its surroundings.
 Leh Market is starkly different from its metropolitan counterparts.
 The shops here are small, colourful, and vibrant.
 It has a rare mix of western and native cultures which is unique to itself.

-Leh also boasts of a widely diverse population and shows their influences on its infrastructure.
+Leh also boasts of a widely diverse population and shows its influences on its infrastructure.
 The Shanti Stupa, Jama Masjid, Zorawar Fort, Gurudwara Shri Pathar Sahib, and Magnetic Hill all lie within 25 km of Leh’s radius.
 Also, within this radius is the Indian Army’s Hall of Fame.
 It is a monument dedicated to the soldiers who served, and/or perished on the borders during wartime.

 The Sangam (Confluence of rivers) between the ice-cold Zanskar and the mighty Indus is incredible to watch.
 It’s gushing blue waters put on a stunning display of power.
 Once you’ve absorbed in all these wonderful sights you will return to Leh and spend the night there.